0/irssi-rainbow-parens/README.md

 ## Bindings

-There are two public-facing commands which can be bound to keys.
+There are four public-facing commands which can be bound to keys.

 To bind a key, use the Irssi `/bind` command; for example, `/bind meta-R /rainbow-parens-toggle`.

-* **rainbow-parens-toggle**: This opens and closes a permanent window which is updated with each keystroke.
+* **rainbow-parens-toggle**: This opens and closes a permanent window which is updated with each keystroke. _Suggested binding_: meta-R.
 * **rainbow-parens-once**: This opens a temporary window which is closed upon the next keystroke.
 Primarily useful for verifying a single line.
+* **rainbow-parens-prev**: Instead of displaying the contents of the input line, runs through the output buffer and colourizes the selected output line. _Suggested binding_: meta-P.
+* **rainbow-parens-next**: Same as **rainbow-parens-prev**, but in the opposite direction. _Suggested binding_: meta-N.

 ## Examples